blabla1337/skf-flask/skf/markdown/code_examples/php/15-code_example--Identifier_based_authorization--.md

 	//We also want to validate the $page variable went through validations succesfully. setLog($_SESSION['userID'],"successful input validation for page", "SUCCESS", date(dd-mm-yyyy), $privelige, "NULL");

-	/*
-	Now we only select the data form the database which the user is allowed to watch by adding the ID to the query.
-	If the results do not mach, the user will not be allowed to view the data.
-	This prevents the users seeing data which they are not restricted to see simply by changing parameters.
-	*/
 	$stmt = $db->prepare("SELECT * FROM table WHERE id=:userID AND page=:page");
 	$stmt->execute(array(':page' => $page, ':id' => $_SESSION['userID']));
 	$rows = $stmt->fetchAll(PDO::FETCH_ASSOC);